cap-js/docs/advanced/odata.md

 Note, that type `Order` itself is not open thus doesn't allow dynamic properties, in contrast to type `Book`.

-Also important to note, that the dynamic properties are not persisted in the underlying data-source automatically.
+Also important to note, that the dynamic properties are not persisted in the underlying data source automatically and must be handled completly by custom code.

 ### Java Type Mapping